 c.
 What type of images will you use (printed or actual photographs)?
 And where will you source them from?

-You can source these images from:
+You can source the images you’re going to use from:

-- Newspaper cutouts
+- Newspaper and magazine cutouts

-- Images/Quotes printed from the internet
+- Images or quotes printed out from the internet

 - Your Pinterest board